 Need for Research

 The marsh edge is the starting point for sediment to be deposited on the marsh platform transported through the aquatic environment.
-It is complex to understand how one grain of sediment moves from one place to anotherScientists who have focused on the marsh edge have largely depended on static in-situ sensor measurements of suspended sediment and linear models or field collection of sediment accretion.
+It is complex to understand how one grain of sediment moves from one place to another.
+Scientists who have focused on the marsh edge have largely depended on static in-situ sensor measurements of suspended sediment and linear models or field collection of sediment accretion.
 Few studies have paired in-situ sensor measurements and field collections of the same collection of suspended sediment system together to compare the feasibility and accuracy of those measurements.
 This information not only gives potential insight on the sediment bank across important marshlands of the San Francisco Bay, it also provides comparison that land managers can use to assess the capability and feasibility of their methods to collect different measurements.
 This work could also offer a new perspective on environmental monitoring of common living (biotic) and nonliving (abiotic) parameters, such as vegetation surveys as a way to measure the functional physical components of an evolving marsh.
 Once we better understand the typical abiotic processes across the bayward side of the marshlands in terms of sediment transport, it will inform future decisions on managing unprecedented weather events and land use changes and adaptation.

 Relevance to State of California